aristanetworks/anta/docs/cli/exec.md

 ## Collect a set of commands

 This command collects all commands you defined in a catalog.
-It can bei either `json` or `text`.
+It can be either `json` or `text`.

 ```bash
 $ anta exec snapshot --help